pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

 ### Creating a basic new Pushkin site

-Make sure Docker is running by running the command `docker info`; if it is not, you can run `dockerd` or `sudo dockerd` to start it.
+Make sure Docker is running by running the command `docker info`; if it isn't, you can run `dockerd` or `sudo dockerd` to start it.

-Then, if it is not open already, open a terminal window.
-Then you can create an empty directory called `pushkin_quickstart` \(although in principle it could have any name\) and move to this directory using the following commands:
+Open a terminal window.
+Create an empty directory (e.g., `pushkin_quickstart`) and enter this directory using the following commands:

 ```bash
 $ mkdir pushkin_quickstart